Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Introduction

-In this paper we will focus on log-Gaussian Cox processes (LGCPs), which are a class of flexible models that are particularly useful in the context of modelling aggregation relative to some underlying unobserved environmental field \citep{art245,illianalb:11}.
-However, standard methods for fitting Cox processes are computationally expensive and the MCMC methods that are commonly used are famously difficult to tune for this problem.
-Recently, \citet{illianalb:11} developed a fast, flexible framework for fitting complicated LGCPs using integrated nested Laplace approximation (INLA), originally developed by \citet{art451}.
-This approach follows the current trend in the literature of constructing a Poisson approximation to the true LGCP likelihood and using this approximation to perform the inference.
-This approximation proceeds by placing a regular lattice over the observation window and counting the number of points in each cell.
-It can be shown that, if the regular lattice is fine enough and the latent Gaussian field is appropriately discretised, this approximation is quite good \citep{waagepetersen2004}.
-It can, however, be very wasteful, especially when the intensity of the process is high or the observation window is large or oddly shaped (see Section \ref{sec:ocean} for an example of a point process on a very odd domain).
+In this paper we focus on log-Gaussian Cox processes, a class of flexible models that is particularly useful in the context of modelling aggregation relative to some underlying unobserved environmental field \citep{art245,illianalb:11}.
+However, standard methods for fitting Cox processes are computationally expensive and the Markov chain Monte Carlo methods that are commonly used are difficult to tune for this problem.
+Recently, \citet{illianalb:11} developed a fast, flexible framework for fitting log-Gaussian Cox processes using integrated nested Laplace approximation \citep{art451}.
+They construct a Poisson approximation to the true log-Gaussian Cox process likelihood to perform inference on a regular lattice over the observation window, counting the number of points in each cell.
+If the lattice is fine enough and the latent Gaussian field is appropriately discretised, this approximation is quite good \citep{waagepetersen2004}, but it can be computationally wasteful, especially when the process intensity is high or the observation window is large or oddly shaped.
+New results on the strong convergence of the lattice approximation, provided in the Appendix, show that the rate of convergence on a $p\times p$ lattice is fundamentally limited to $\mathcal{O}(p^{-1})$ by the counting approximation.

+In the Appendix, we provide detailed results on the convergence of the approximations proposed in this paper.
+In particular, we show that, for a Gaussian random field with fixed parameters, the posterior distributions generated using the proposed method will converge strongly to the true posterior distribution.
+Furthermore, it is shown that these posterior distributions can converge with arbitrarily high order and the convergence is limited only by the smoothness of the random field.
+In this paper, we place particular emphasis on the combination of this method with the flexible stochastic partial differential equation models of \citet{Lindgren2011} and we significantly improve the existing convergence theory for these models.
+In particular, we show that the approximate posterior distributions converge weakly and the error when computing a posterior functional is almost $\mathcal{O}(h^{-1})$.